European route E1

-European route E1 is a series of roads in Europe, part of the United Nations International E-road network, running from Larne, Northern Ireland to Seville, Spain.
-There is a sea crossing between Rosslare Harbour, in Ireland, and Ferrol, but no ferry service.
+European route E1 is a series of roads in Europe, part of the United Nations International E-road network, running from Larne, United Kingdom to Seville, Spain.
+There is a sea crossing between Rosslare Harbour in Ireland, and Ferrol, Spain, but no ferry service.
 The road also passes through Portugal – past the city of Porto, through the capital, Lisbon, and then south to the Algarve, passing Faro before reaching the Spanish border west of Huelva.